 Contracts and entitlements define the type of support that a customer receives.

-a designated company.
-A contract can include a company and contact and the specific assets
+designated company.
+A contract can include a company and contact and the specific assets that

 The Customer Service Management

-supported communication channels.
-An entitlement can be associated with a product, an asset,
+communication channels.
+An entitlement can be associated with a product, an asset, an

 An entitlement check is performed when a case is opened.
 This check takes into